Learn the skills software engineers need to achieve success.

 To succeed as a software engineer, you’ll need more than just technical chops.
 Software engineers who have found the most success in their career typically possess both professional and soft skills on top of technical ones.
 In a technical setting, skills that are often tied to emotional intelligence (EQ) like body language, empathy, and candor will help set you apart from the pack as an effective communicator and team player.

 A good software engineer gets the job done.
 A great software engineer knows how to think beyond the immediate project and grasp the greater picture to connect well with others.
-These are some of the most important soft software engineer skills that are shared by the best in the business:

 Sometimes it can be difficult to get enough feedback to make a difference, especially when you spend most of your time coding.
 Getting a performance review once or twice a year doesn’t give you the same insights that you can get from real-time and regular feedback.